What Is a Merger of LLC into Corporation?

 - Step 4 – Transfer the assets of the LLC into the S corporation's name and prepare the necessary documents to show that the S corporation has assumed the debts and other obligations of the LLC.
 You also need to issue the required shares of the S corporation to the LLC's members to indicate their ownership interest.

-If you need help with a merger of LLC into corporation, you can post your legal need on UpCounsel's marketplace.
+If you need help with a merger of an LLC into a corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.